 To preserve the highest degree of excellence within the profession, CASW provides assessment of academic qualifications of non-North American social workers who wish to practise in Canada.

 CASW is active in the International Federation of Social Workers (IFSW), providing leadership within the IFSW Executive as well as within the North American Region.
 The expertise of CASW in social policy, its concern for social justice and its continued role in social advocacy is recognized and called upon by IFSW.

 By joining the appropriate provincial /territorial social workers’ organizations, social workers automatically become affiliated with the Canadian Association of Social Workers.
 Because of its broad-based membership, CASW is able to offer the benefits and advantages associated with a professional organization, such as insurance packages that include professional liability insurance, group life, disability, and a retirement plan.

 In June 2011, CASW adopted individual membership categories in order to maintain a viable national voice.
-Individual memberships are being offered only to regions of Canada that do not have Partner Organizations (Ontario and Québec).
+Individual memberships are being offered only to regions of Canada that do not have Partner Organizations (Québec).
 CASW individual memberships will be subject to, and come into force upon final approval of CASW Bylaws by Industry Canada.

 Publishing, Producing, Distributing

 The Code of Ethics, national policy and position papers, research projects, reports and selected books are also produced by CASW.
 CASW also acts as a clearinghouse for its member organizations, providing information related to social work policy and practice.